curv3d/curv/docs/v-rep/Volume_Data.rst

   One application is offline conversion of an implicit function that is too expensive for interactive raycasting to a cheaper VDS that can be raycast.
   Also of interest is repairing
-  an implicit function to make its SDF Lipschitz(1) or Euclidean.
+  an implicit function to make it Lipschitz(1) or Euclidean.

+Conversion from a CAD Model
+  Conversion from a B-Rep spline model of a 3D solid.

 Conversion from Triangle Mesh
   Two interesting cases for conversion from a triangle mesh.
-  First is exact conversion, where the result is a polyhedron.
+  First is an exact conversion, where the result is a polyhedron.
-  Second is to create an approximation to within an error tolerance.
+  Second is an approximation to within an error tolerance, smoothing out curves while preserving sharp features: the result should be smaller and faster than an exact polyhedron representation, for large meshes.

 Conversion to Triangle Mesh
   ...